Skip to main content

 Understanding your ALE and FRV coverage: what qualifies, how to document expenses, and how to counter common insurer tactics that limit your benefits.

-ALE Advance Payments: The
+ALE Advance Payments: The "Incurred Cost" Trap

-Commercial Loss of Rents Coverage: What Landlords Need to Know After Property Damage
+Commercial Loss of Rents Coverage for Landlords

-Insurance Claim Glossary: 50 Terms in Plain English
+Insurance Claim Glossary: Plain English Definitions

-Long-Term Displacement After a Disaster: When ALE Runs Out and Your Home Sits Empty
+Long-Term Displacement: When ALE Runs Out

 Maximizing Your Loss of Use (ALE) Claim

-Coverage D pays your additional living expenses when you can't live in your home.
+Loss of Use coverage pays your additional living expenses when you can't live in your home.
 Most policyholders leave thousands on the table.
 Here's how to claim what you're owed.

-My House Was Damaged by Fire — A Beginner
+My House Was Damaged by Fire - A Beginner's Guide

-A complete beginner's guide to fire damage insurance claims: the first 72 hours, ALE coverage, contents, smoke damage, timelines, and how to navigate the parallel tracks of dwelling, contents, and living expenses.
+A beginner's guide to fire damage insurance claims: the first 72 hours, ALE coverage, contents, smoke damage, timelines, and how to navigate each track.

 Nine Warning Signs That Your Home Is Underinsured